arduino/help-center-content/content/Hardware Support/Nano Family/Nano-boards-that-can-be-powered-directly-with-3-3-V.md

 ## Restoring the default configuration

-To restore the solder jumper and return the board to its default configuration, apply a small amount of solder to short the two 3.3V pads again.
+To return the board to its default configuration, apply a small amount of solder to short the two 3.3V pads again.

 ---